yapplejack/ebot/docs/manual/superstructure/machining.md

 <p><br /> </p>

-You will be making two of these <span style={{ backgroundColor: "#c9daf8"}}>02_Superstructure_Mainbeam</span>s.
+<span/>You will be making two of these <span style={{ backgroundColor: "#c9daf8"}}>02_Superstructure_Mainbeam</span>s.
 The main focus is the following: the 1.125&rdquo; bearing holes need to line up nicely as there will be a long hex shaft running between them and the holes must be as straight as possible.
 To help with the holes lining up it may be best to clamp these pieces of tube stock together on their 2&rdquo; faces.
 Make sure to use plenty of camps, we want to avoid the tube stock shifting during drilling at all costs.

 <p><br /> </p>